I HAVE A DREAM IS FOCUSSED ON LONG-TERM, HIGH TRUST AND STRENGTH-BASED SOLUTIONS TO CREATE GENERATIONAL CHANGE.

-We instill values of higher education, career opportunities and life success.
+We instill values of higher education, career aspirations and life success.

-Between schools, families and the community to ensure every child has the resources and networks they need to succeed.
+Between schools, families and the community to ensure every child has the resources, opportunities and networks they need to succeed.

 Is given to each student, walking with them from when they enter primary school to tertiary study and beyond.

 You can help I Have A Dream create successful